spmeesseman/extjs-pkg-tinymce/README.md

 ## Description

 > This package provides an ExtJS wrapper for the TinyMCE wysiwyg editor.
+Currently including v4.8.2.

 ## Install

 To install this package, run the following command:

-> npm install extjs-pkg-tinymce
+    npm install extjs-pkg-tinymce

 ## Usage

-The TinyMCE editor is included at:

-    mce-release\version

 To include the package in an ExtJS application build, be sure to add the package name to the list of required packages in the app.json file:

     "requires": [
-         "extjs-pkg-tinymce",
+         "tinymce",
         ...
     ]